 - Advising on product development and strategic decisions based on IP and other proprietary information

-Aaron’s experience spans a wide range of technologies, including medical devices, internal combustion engines, cleaning management systems and products, bicycles and bicycle components, refrigeration systems, retail merchandising, seat systems, healthcare products, security and lock systems, glass panel assemblies, and farm equipment.
+Aaron’s experience spans a wide range of technologies, including medical devices, software implementation, biopsy technologies, healthcare products, cleaning management systems and products, bicycles and bicycle components, refrigeration systems, retail merchandising, seat systems, security and lock systems, glass panel assemblies, agricultural equipment, and internal combustion engines.

 As a member of the firm’s post-grant team, Aaron defends clients and challenges the validity and enforcement of competitors’ patents through post-grant proceedings, including ex parte reexamination proceedings and inter partes review.
 He also counsels clients regarding acquisition and enforcement of U.S. and foreign trademark rights, copyrights, and trade secrets.